Army of fake fans boosts China's messaging on Twitter

-2 of5 FILE - In this Nov.
+4 of5 FILE - In this Nov.
 30, 2016 file photo, Chinese Ambassador to the United Kingdom, Liu Xiaoming, left, speaks with Britain's Prince William, Duke of Cambridge during the Tusk Conservation Awards at Victoria and Albert Museum in London.
-Liu Xiaoming, who recently stepped down as China’s ambassador to the United Kingdom,1 is one of the party’s most successful foot soldiers on this evolving online battlefield.
-He joined Twitter in Oct.
-2019, as scores of Chinese diplomats surged onto Twitter and Facebook, which are both banned in China.
-(Stuart C. Wilson/Pool Photo via AP, File) Stuart C. Wilson/AP Show More Show Less 3 of5
+Much of the popular support Liu, who recently stepped down as China’s ambassador to the U.K., and his colleagues seem to enjoy on Twitter has, in fact, been manufactured, an AP and Oxford Internet Institute investigation found.
+More than one in ten retweets of Chinese diplomats came from accounts Twitter suspended for breaking platform rules, which bar manipulation.
+(Stuart C. Wilson/Pool Photo via AP, File) Stuart C. Wilson/AP Show More Show Less

 5 of5